abasheer669/Decentralized-Expense-Manager/README.md

-# Decentralized-Expense-Mangaer
+# Decentralized-Expense-Manager

 This application is an expense manager for daily use.
 User can track and record expenses.
-The Problem  we aim to solve using a decentraliced peer to peer application is to avoid using 3rd party applications.
+The Problem  we aim to solve using a decentraliced peer to peer application is to avoid using any 3rd party applications.

 Arcitecture:

 A server is hosted and all the peers register themself to the server.
-The sever has peer-ids and keys. keys are used to defferentiate betweens peers. socket.io is used to established peer to peer network.
+The sever has peer-ids and keys. keys are used to defferentiate between peers. socket.io is used to established peer to peer network.

 Use Case: